eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

             matrix[mask] = 0.0;
             return matrix;
         ```
-    - The file recovery.py is used for integration with the Testing Framework (the file needs to have this name).
-It contains a function `recover_matrix(matrix)` that reads a numpy matrix with missing values as NaN and returns a numpy matrix where the missing values are recovered.
-This function should be used to call your own algorithm.

     - Open `recovery.py` and change the import statement to `from zeroimpute import zeroimpute_recovery` and the return statement on line 8 to `return zeroimpute_recovery(matrix);`
     - **Remark**: your algorithm should be executable from the root folder and importable as a function using python `import` so it can be used as above.